kbshin01/CSE110Lab1/index.md

 I am from LA and and studying remotely for winter quarter of 2021 at UCSD.
 Studying computer science, sophomore year. :grinning:

 I have a dog and she is great!
+I like learning [languages](#other-languages) I am fluent in English and Korean and am trying to improve my Chinese.

 ![dog](https://user-images.githubusercontent.com/60720965/103718763-6a20b700-4f7c-11eb-8fd7-6d707341f114.PNG)